CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

       </test_create_index>
       ```

-1. From your console, log in to your Azure account and follow instructions for authenticating your account:
+1. From your console, log in to your Azure account and follow the instructions for authenticating your account:

     ```bash
     az login